conduktor/conduktor-gateway-demos/encryption/Readme.md

 ### Step 13: View the encrypted messages in Conduktor Console

 Navigating to `Console` and select the `kafka-backing-cluster` cluster from the cluster selector in the top right.
-You should now see the `someTenantencryptedTopic` topic (ignore the tenant prefix for now) and clicking on it will show you an encrypted version of the produced message.
+You should now see the `someClusterencryptedTopic` topic (ignore the virtual cluster prefix for now) and clicking on it will show you an encrypted version of the produced message.
 What you see without Gateway.

 ![create a topic](images/through_backing_cluster.png "View Encrypted Messages")